 Potential clients are encouraged to submit the Meal Request Form or call the AAMOW office prior to scheduled hospitalizations if meals may be needed during the recovery process.

 Once a referral/request for meals has been received, AAMOW will contact the prospective client within three business days to complete the intake process.
 If the prospective client appears to be eligible for services, an initial assessment will be scheduled with a member of our social work team.

 It may take up to two weeks after the initial assessment before the first meal is delivered.
 Reassessments are conducted every six months thereafter to determine ongoing eligibility and make any needed referrals or connections to additional community supports.

-Due to COVID-19, AAMOW staff are currently in the office from 8:30 am - 4:00 pm on Tuesdays, Thursdays and Saturdays, and working remotely on Mondays, Wednesdays and Fridays.
-Please leave a voicemail if we are unable to answer your call and we will follow up as soon as possible.
+AAMOW staff are currently in the office from 8:30 am - 4:00 pm Monday - Friday and 8:30am - 3:00 pm on Saturday.
+Please leave a voicemail if we are unable to answer your call and we will follow up as soon as possible

 Ann Arbor Meals on Wheels uses a 4-week cyclical menu and provides Western (meat and vegetarian), Asian, gluten free, and liquid meal options (for those who are at nutritional risk).
 Patient Food and Nutrition Services at Michigan Medicine prepares our Western, gluten-free and cold bag meals.
 Lucky Kitchen prepares our Asian meals.
 Clients can contact the AAMOW office with any questions about their menu options.